 The County believes that its measures to manage cyber threats are reasonable and are comparable to or exceed measures taken by similar government entities.
-However, no assurance can be given that a future cyberattack will not materially impact the operations or finances of the County.
+However, no assurance can be given that a future cyber-attack will not materially impact the operations or finances of the County.

-Other Natural Hazards
+Pandemics and Other Natural Hazards

-[According to the County's Local Hazard Mitigation Plan, the County is exposed to a number of different hazards.
-The Plan states "Natural and human-caused hazards affect citizens, property, the environment, and the economy of San Mateo County.
-Climate change, drought, earthquakes, floods, landslides, severe weather, tsunamis, wildfires, and dam failures have exposed San Mateo County residents and businesses to the financial and emotional costs of recovering after natural disasters.
-Additionally, human-caused hazards such as hazardous material releases, pipeline and tank leaks, terrorism, airline incidents, and cyber threats have the potential to further affect the County.
-The risk associated with both natural and human-caused hazards increases as more people move to or visit areas affected by those hazards."
-(Local Hazard Mitigation Plan 2016.)
+The human and financial consequences of the COVID-19 pandemic have demonstrated that future pandemics could have a material and adverse effect on the County, its operations and its financial condition.
+There can be no assurances that future pandemics will not affect the County and the State even more adversely than the COVID-19 pandemic, or that the frequency and duration of pandemics will not increase.
+However, a number of other natural and human-caused hazards may adversely affect the citizens, property, environment, and economy of San Mateo County.
+These hazards include climate change, drought, earthquakes, floods, landslides, severe weather, tsunamis, wildfires, and dam failures.
+Additionally, human-caused hazards such as hazardous material releases, pipeline and tank leaks, terrorism, airline incidents, and cyber threats have the potential to further adversely affect the County.

-There is the potential for each of these hazards to affect the investment value of the 2021A Bonds, but the County is unable to determine the exact impact.]
+There is the potential for each of these hazards to affect the investment value of the 2021B Bonds, but the County is unable to determine the exact impact.